behramaras/behramaras/README.md

 ## About me

 Hi, I'm Behram.
 I'm new in here.
-Those are some of my skills.
+These are some of my skills:

 |    Rank    |   Skill   |
 |-----------:|-----------|